First on CNN: House GOP in discussions with Biden special counsel Robert Hur for testimony | KRDO

 Hur’s report released last week did not charge the president with a crime, but it painted a picture of a forgetful commander in chief who failed to properly protect highly sensitive classified information – a depiction that could hurt Biden politically and that Republicans have seized on.

-Hur has retained Bill Burck as his personal attorney.
+Hur has retained Bill Burck, who previously represented special counsel John Durham, as his personal attorney.
 While there is no date on the calendar, they are looking toward the end of February, one of the sources told CNN.
 The Justice Department declined to comment.

 House Republicans leading the impeachment inquiry also asked Attorney General Merrick Garland to turn over the transcript of the special counsel’s interview with the president in a new letter on Monday.
 The Republican committee chairs are also asking the Department of Justice to supply Congress with “any recordings, notes, or summaries” of the special counsel’s interview with the president.